GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP06/README.md

 * The wave forcing in this problem can be defined several ways.
 Some studies use empirical wavemaker data.
 Others specify an initial solitary wave (as for FUNWAVE herein).
 Others adapt the measured wave time-series to specify a boundary condition (as for SWALS herein).

 * The experiment involves solitary waves, which feature both dispersion and nonlinearity.
-They are not well represented with shallow water models (used in many studies), although some shallow water models can emulate physical dispersion by deliberately using a coarse grid (e.g. [Tolkova, 2014](https://doi.org/10.1007/s00024-014-0825-8)).
-However, even when this problem is approached with more complicated physics (i.e. dispersive or 3D models), we see reports of good agreement for some models using the NTHMP dataset (e.g. SELFE in the [NTHMP 2011 workshop report](https://nws.weather.gov/nthmp/documents/nthmpWorkshopProcMerged.pdf)), and for other models using the alternative runup dataset (e.g. [Choi et al., 2007](https://doi.org/10.1016/j.coastaleng.2007.02.001), [Ma et al., 2019](https://doi.org/10.1080/19942060.2019.1642960)).
+They are not well represented with non-dispersive shallow water models (used in many studies).
+However some shallow water models can emulate physical dispersion by deliberately using a coarse grid (e.g. [Tolkova, 2014](https://doi.org/10.1007/s00024-014-0825-8)).

+But even when this problem is approached with more complicated physics (i.e. dispersive or 3D models), we see reports of good agreement for some models using the NTHMP dataset (e.g. SELFE in the [NTHMP 2011 workshop report](https://nws.weather.gov/nthmp/documents/nthmpWorkshopProcMerged.pdf)), and for other models using the alternative runup dataset (e.g. [Choi et al., 2007](https://doi.org/10.1016/j.coastaleng.2007.02.001), [Ma et al., 2019](https://doi.org/10.1080/19942060.2019.1642960)).
 Because it is unclear which dataset should be used, both are included below.

 ## Reference FUNWAVE model, without dispersion, using analytical forcing

-We also compare the SWALS runup results to a high-resolution FUNWAVE simulation, which was run __without dispersion__, on a 2.5cm uniform grid, and initialised with an analytical solitary wave.
+We also compare the SWALS runup results with a high-resolution FUNWAVE simulation.
+FUNWAVE was run __without dispersion__ on a 2.5cm uniform grid, and initialised with an analytical solitary wave.
 [See here for FUNWAVE model setup files](funwave_comparison).

 This serves as a high-order reference solution to the shallow water equations, while using a different style of wave forcing than the SWALS model.

-To be clear, this not intended to a test of the FUNWAVE model itself (for which better results might be obtained using dispersion), but enables us to cross-check results with a different shallow water solver and forcing.
+It is not intended to test the FUNWAVE model itself, for which better results might be obtained using dispersion.
+Rather it enables cross-checking the SWALS results with a different shallow water solver and forcing.

 # Results for Case A